NymphSteelhead Nymph

 Coating: UV-cure resin over body

-Dead drift under an indicator or tight-line with a sighter.
-Keep the fly bouncing along the bottom in the strike zone.
-Steelhead often hold in slower water adjacent to current seams—work these areas thoroughly.
+How to Fish It: Dead drift under indicator or tight-line, keeping the fly bouncing along bottom in the strike zone.

-Use as part of a two-fly rig with an egg pattern or another attractor nymph.
+Rigging Suggestions: Use as part of a two-fly rig with an egg pattern or another attractor nymph.
 Fish under an indicator with enough weight to reach the bottom.
-Leaders of 9-foot tapered to 3X or 4X fluorocarbon are standard.

-Sinks readily to reach holding steelhead.
-The chartreuse provides excellent visibility in various water conditions.
+Pro Tips: Sinks readily to reach holding steelhead.
 The UV-resin coating adds subtle flash and durability through multiple fish.